lucaspena/agt-proof-of-stake/report.md

 only miners whos blocks are on the longest chain, this allows adverseries to employ withholding attacks to have dispropotionate control over the network.

-For example, in Figure \ref{wh-attack}, the dishonest stakeholder is elected leader at slots 1 and 3, while the honest stakeholder is elected leader at slots 0 and 2.
-If the dishonest stakeholder does not broadcast the fork after mining a block, then the honest stakeholder at slot 2 is forced to build a block directly off of the block built at slot 0.
-Then, the dishonest stakeholder can continue building off his withheld fork in slot 3, inhibiting the rewards of the honest player.
-If the dishonest player now chooses to broadcast his fork, the maximum valid chain does not include the block mined at slot 1.

 \begin{figure}\label{wh-attack}
 \begin{tikzpicture}[shorten >=1pt,node distance=2cm,on grid,auto]
    \node[state,accepting,initial] (h_0)   {$h_0$};